pierr3/ModeS/README.md

 ## EuroScope installation
 * Load the plugin
 * Navigate to the EuroScope general settings
-	* Add ```1000``` to your (comma separated) list of "VFR squawks" (to suppress duplicate indications for squawk 1000)
+	* Add ```1000``` to your (comma separated) list of "VFR squawks" (to suppress duplicate indications for transponder code 1000)
 	* Set the string for "S-mode transponders" to ```HLEGWQS```
-	* Remove the string of the field "Squawk code for S-mode transponders" (to ensure squawk 1000 is only assigned by the plugin logic)
+	* Remove the string of the field "Squawk code for S-mode transponders" (to ensure transponder code 1000 is only assigned by the plugin logic)
 * Update your tag and list definitions and replace the EuroScope default tag items and functions by the ones of the plugin

 ## Functionalities